wacncontent/CustomizeTool/removeCommentOutput/articles/service-bus/service-bus-amqp-apache.md

 ![Proton on a Azure Linux VM][1]

 In order to log on to the computer, you must know the endpoint port for SSH.
-You can obtain this value from the portal by selecting the newly created VM and clicking on the **Endpoints** tab.
+You can obtain this value from the [Azure Management Portal][] by selecting the newly created VM and clicking on the **Endpoints** tab.
 The following screen shot shows that the public SSH port for this computer is 57146.

 ![Proton on a Azure Linux VM][2]